amy-ww/Dendrii/README.md

 Dendrii is a free-to-download desktop app catered towards senior users that bridges virtual pet companionship with research-driven brain health training.
 Dendrii uses Java and Python languages and incorporates Java Swing, Python, Tkinter, Pygame, and Creytr libraries.
 The app functions within a user-pet system where the user is responsible for their personal pet neuron and is prompted to earn Dendrii’s currency - myelins - and engage with a daily to-do list of the app’s features.
 The user can partake in four categories: JOURNAL, LEARN, PLAY and SHOP.
 The JOURNAL category allows the user to record their mood, and the LEARN category educates the user on brain health research.
 The PLAY category branches off into subcategories with games that target the user’s cognition, memory, and reflex respectively.
 The SHOP category allows the user to purchase clothing and food for their pet neuron using myelins earned from partaking in the featured categories.
 The “Personal Records'' feature allows the user to see progress charts of their task engagement.

 ## Inspiration
-We considered the widely-reported link between ageing cognitive decline and took note of seniors groups’ preferences for cognitive games.
 We considered the widely-reported link between aging and cognitive decline and took note of seniors groups’ preferences for cognitive games (see https://journals.sagepub.com/doi/10.1177/1555412008314132).

 ## What it does